Welcome to the North Mymms History Project

 Mike Allen, historian, photographer, and digital archivist says it could have also been because of the amount of equipment a photographer would have to carry at the time.

-"Cameras in that period would still be the Wooden Plate Cameras with real glass plates, so if you wanted 12 pictures you took six loaded double dark slides with you, plus a tripod, the camera, and the focusing cloth, which amounts to a lot of kit, I think the author was coping out by doing drawings, in the 1910s Mr Eastman had the Kodak with roll film so a big improvement, but quality was a bit iffy."
+"Cameras in that period would still be the wooden plate cameras with real glass plates, so if you wanted 12 pictures you took six loaded double dark slides with you, plus a tripod, the camera, and the focusing cloth, which amounts to a lot of kit, I think the author was coping out by doing drawings, in the 1910s Mr Eastman had the Kodak with roll film so a big improvement, but quality was a bit iffy."

 The chapter from the book